Bug-Eyed Monsters

 Bug-Eyed Monsters is a 1983 board game published by West End Games.

 Gameplay

-Bug-Eyed Monsters is a science fiction board game set in 1951, involving alien invaders kidnapping women in one scenario, and Dwight Eisenhower in the other.
+Bug-Eyed Monsters is a science fiction board game which takes place in 1951, involving alien invaders kidnapping women in one scenario, and presidential hopeful Dwight Eisenhower in the other scenario.

 Reception

 Matt Costello reviewed Bug-Eyed Monsters in Space Gamer No. 68.
 Costello commented that "The overall quality of the rules, counters, and the attractive, helpful mapboard is first-rate.
 The scenarios play marvelously.
 Bug-Eyed Monsters even proves to be an excellent solitaire game."